gcrsaldanha/codeflix/README.md

 ## Meeting 2023-11-01 (Feedback Luiz)

-- [ ] FastAPI  + PyDantic for validations, try to make a  usecase with FastAPI
+- [x] FastAPI  + PyDantic for validations, try to make a  usecase with FastAPI
+- [x] Use dataclass in Category Domain
-- [ ] Use dataclass in Domain classes
+- [ ] Use dataclass for other domains (CastMember, Genre)

 ## Next steps